Abstract

 url-encode string &optional external-format => url-encoded-string

-URL-encodes a string using the external formatexternal-format
+URL-encodes a string using the external formatexternal-format.
+The default forexternal-formatis the value of*TBNL-DEFAULT-EXTERNAL-FORMAT*.

 [Function]